Nickel futures up on global cues, spot demand

 Magazine Archives

-New Delhi, Jan 15 (PTI) Nickel prices went up by 1.13 per cent to Rs 820.90 per kg in futures trade Tuesday as speculators raised their bets amid a firming trend overseas and higher spot demand.
-At the Multi Commodity Exchange, nickel for delivery in February gained Rs 9.2, or 1.13 per cent, to Rs 820.90 per kg in a business turnover of 367 lots.
-Apart from increased domestic demand from alloy-makers, firmness in the base metals overseas influenced nickel prices at futures trade, analysts said.
-PTI ADI RUJ RVKRVK
+New Delhi, Nov 20 (PTI) Nickel prices rose by 0.30 per cent in futures trade on Tuesday as speculators raised their bets amid a firming trend overseas and spot demand.
+At the Multi Commodity Exchange, nickel for deliveryin November gained Rs 21.40, or 0.30 per cent, to Rs 798.70 per kg in a business turnover of 367 lots.
+Analysts said apart from increased domestic demand from alloy-makers, firmness in the base metals in overseas, influenced nickel prices at futures trade.
+PTI SUN ADIADI

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today